Preston Districts Football Club

 The Preston Districts Football Club, also known as the Preston District Football Club, was an Australian rules football club based in the Melbourne suburb of Preston.
 The club was formed in 1905 and competed in the Victorian Junior Football Association (VJFA) from 1907 until amalgamating with the Preston Football Club in 1915.

-Preston still compete in the Victorian Football League (VFL) to this day, wearing the red and white colours of Preston District.
+Preston still compete in the Victorian Football League (VFL) until the end of the 2025 season, wearing the red and white colours of Preston District.

 History

 Early years

 Preston Districts was formed in 1905 as the Preston Presbyterian Football Club, nicknamed the Presbys.
 The club was linked to St. David's Presbyterian Church in David St, Preston.

 The club played in the Metropolitan Churches Football Association (MCFA) and was successful both on and off the field, finishing fourth in their debut 1905 season and attracting over 600 people to their first annual meeting.

 However, at some point during or after the 1906 season, the club was expelled from the MCFA for unknown reasons.